Scalingo/documentation/src/_posts/databases/redis/2000-01-01-dump-restore.md

 There are different ways to dump a Scalingo hosted database.
 The first one involves dumping the data on your local workstation and the second one involves doing the same operation from within a Scalingo one-off container (see [application tasks]({% post_url platform/app/2000-01-01-tasks %})).

-Redis backups cannot be restored on Scalingo.
-To restore a Redis backup, one need to get access to the database file system which is not possible on Scalingo.
-However it is possible to [import data from an external Redis database]({% post_url databases/redis/2000-01-01-data-import %}).
+Redis® backups cannot be restored on Scalingo for Redis® databases.
+To restore a Redis® backup, one need to get access to the database file system which is not possible on Scalingo.
+However it is possible to [import data from an external Redis® database]({% post_url databases/redis/2000-01-01-data-import %}).

 ## Dump From Your Local Workstation